The Coroner – When The Death Is Sudden Or Unexpected

 This will be in certain cases where the person who has died has not seen their Doctor within the 14 days leading up to their death.

-A Police Officer will attend the place of death to obtain information on the Coroners behalf and either they or the Doctor will inform the Coroner accordingly.
+The Police will often, when deemed necessary, attend the place of death to obtain information on the Coroners behalf and either they or the Doctor will inform the Coroner accordingly.

 The role of the Coroner is to determine what has caused the death.
 This may require a post mortem.